-Well, the following reported paranormal encounters at Nathaniel Hawthorne’s former haunt goes to show that the House of the Seven Gables has a lot more otherworldly activity than many might want to believe.
+Well, the following reported paranormal encounters at Nathaniel Hawthorne’s former haunt goes to show that Turner and Ingersoll’s House of the Seven Gables has a lot more otherworldly activity than many might want to believe.

 And the website, Grave Addiction, has gone through the hard lengths to collect them all.

-In October 2006, one visitor, Christopher, toured the House of the Seven Gables with his girlfriend.
-Unfortunately, they’d arrived too late--7:30pm--and the museum was already closed for the day.
+In October 2006, one visitor, Christopher, toured the Turner-Ingersoll with his girlfriend.
+Unfortunately, they’d arrived too late--7:30 pm--and the museum was already closed for the day.
 They stayed a while anyway, snapping photos and genuinely enjoying the atmosphere of the property.

 The following day, they returned to Salem in the early evening to make sure they didn’t miss the chance of a tour for the second day in a row.
 They checked in and, according to the story, never even knew the place was supposed to be haunted.